raifcoonjah/Xtweaks-debloater/README.md

 1. Supported Android verions: Nougat(7.0/.1) - Android 10 (10.0)
 2. All these commands have been tested on multiple devices, but I cannot make sure it works on every device ever.
 Please use this at your own risk. <b>I'm not responsible for any damage caused</b>.
 3. If you find or experienced any bugs or errors, please report them on issues tab.
-4. If you're willing to help or have a test device, hit me up on IG <a href="https://instagram.com/mraif13">here</a>
-5. If you get yourself in any problems which should not happen but if you do, a quick restart can easily fix the bug if not, back up your phone on Smart Switch then do a reset.
+4. If you get yourself in any problems which should not happen but if you do, a quick restart can easily fix the bug if not, back up your phone on Smart Switch then do a reset.
-6. Removed youtube?
+5. Removed youtube?
 Used vanced instead.
 It comes with build in adblocking, picture and picture and more, find more info: <a href="https://vanced.app/">Here</a>
-7. Please don't steal this and make it seems like it's yours.
-We put hours every week to improve and add new commands.
+6. Please don't steal this and make it seems like it's yours.
-8. Sometimes apps can come back due to software updates, rerun the commands and you should be up and running again.
+7. Sometimes apps can come back due to software updates, rerun the commands and you should be up and running again.
-9. Enjoy! #Xtweaks
+8. Enjoy! #floorgang

 ## Installation Process
 0. Download the files.